jsfenfen/990-xml-reader/README.md

 	$ irsx 201533089349301428 > 201533089349301428.json

-The default format is json, but you can make it easier to read with the --format=txt switch, i.e. which makes it slightly more readable.
+The default format is json, but you can make it easier to read with the --format=txt switch.
 The whole output is much longer, I've truncated here.

 	$ irsx --format=txt 201533089349301428
 	[